Passer au contenu principal

 Questions fréquemment posées

-How long does tinea cruris usually take to clear up?
+How long does it typically take for tinea cruris to clear up with treatment?

-Yes, children can get tinea cruris.
-However, if a child is affected, it is not necessary to exclude them from school or nursery.
-For severe or extensive cases in children, a specialist such as a paediatric dermatologist would be involved.
+No, if a child is affected by tinea cruris, it is not necessary to exclude them from school or nursery.

 Lectures complémentaires et références